gdsc-pdeu/unipass/README.md

 ## Why I built this?
-  The strongest reason why I built this is that I wanted to play with Node.js and solve the problem of thining of new passwords.
+  The strongest reason why I built this is that I wanted to play with Node.js and solve the problem of thinking of new passwords.
 Isn’t it cool that I can create a new password while I’m using the terminal!
 A password generator was one of the ways to get started with Node.js and hence I went ahead with it.
 It does not have many special features but was an interesting way to learn Node.js.✨

 ## Credits